Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 Well, look, Sean, this is really all about free speech.

-And I can't think you enough.
+And I can't thank you enough.

-Uh you supported this platform when most people would not.
+You supported this platform when most people would not.

-I think I don't think we had anybody, you know, like you that would go out there, you know, you you started on the platform from the very beginning.
+I don't think we had anybody like you that would go out there.

-Well, I have I have to clarify here.
+Well, I have to clarify here.

 I actually was.

-And it became a problem.
+And it became a third job.

 Finally, I just gave up social media.

-Well, but the thing is is that you and your whole team have been phenomenal.
+Well, but the thing is, is that you and your whole team have been phenomenal.

 Your radio show, your TV show, you guys are great.